-These decadent, easy S’mores Bars are made with whole grain oats, graham crackers, and cashew butter for a healthier spin on the classic!
-With a rich chocolate layer and gooey marshmallows, kids and adults of all ages will adore these bars!
-Vegan and gluten-free option.
+These easy Vegan S'mores Bars are made with oats, graham crackers, and cashew butter for a healthier spin on the classic!
+Gluten-free option.

 We may have less than two months left of summer but we've got unlimited months of s'mores!!!

 Ya see, home girl doesn't have a fire pit.
 I have wooden skewers and bags on bags of chocolate and 'mallows but no big open flame.
 Enter homemade S'mores Bars with a smorgasbord of all the s'moreiest ingredients---no fire pit required!!

 Oven > everything.

 I still haven't gotten over my Cookie Dough Protein Bars.
 Like, I've been making and polishing off a batch every week since I posted them.
 So when I randomly bought graham crackers and marshmallows at the store, my brainy wheels started turning.
 S'mores bread?
 Bars?
 Cake?
 Pancakes?
 Cookies?
 Cheese balls?!!?